 « The uberization » (or « plateformization ») of the economy is ready to disrupt lots of activity sectors.
 Home services won’t be saved by this phenomenon.
 But these risks can also hide an ocean of opportunities …

 Less than a year after Helpling, HomeJoy and Hassle were launched in France, Helpling is the only one to have succeeded to settle after its competitors completely stopped their activity.

 It’s not that it’s a bad idea or that the market is too small for more than an actor, no. Homejoy collapse was accelerated by four legal procedures.
-Like many on that sector the company was functioning with independant workers so as to remain flexible and cut on costs. (see first part of the article ).
+Like many on that sector the company was functioning with independant workers so as to remain flexible and cut on costs.
 The legal prodecures demanded that the independant workers were given an employee status.
 That’s what caused its fall and the fall of the whole economic model.
 But on top of that those companies suffered from bad evaluations from their customers

 However Helpling deemed it safer to buy the remains of Homejoy and Hassle and secure its share of the nearly 200 billion dollar world market.